 - 1 tablespoon ginger garlic paste

-- 1 teaspoon red chili powder (use as needed)
+- 1 teaspoon red chili powder (adjust to taste)

-- 1 teaspoon coriander powder or daniya powder
+- 1 teaspoon coriander powder (ground coriander seeds)

 - ½ to ¾ teaspoon sugar